-Installed since 1998 in an interior courtyard of Rua da Palma, where a firm of similar activity had been working for decades, Jorge de Melo Augusto's print shop is a living example of dedication to the industry to which it belongs.
-Is a peculiar space of persistent character in an multicultural area, constantly changing and moving.
+Installed since 1998 in an interior courtyard of Rua da Palma, where a similar business had been operating for decades, Jorge de Melo Augusto's printing house is a living example of dedication to the industry to which it belongs.
+Is a peculiar space of persistent character in an multicultural area, in constant transformation and movement.

-The three occupants, who make this their home during the daily working hours, have a long history in the printing industry and set up a small factory according to their suitability.
-By combining older processes with some current tools, this print shop is resisting modern printing methods using traditional equipment, obsolete in some cases but responding in a valid way to the requests of small and medium traders.
+The three occupants, who make this their home during daily operating hours, have a long history in the typography field and put into practice a small workshop according to the expertise they possess.
+By combining older processes with some current tools, this printing house is resisting modern printing methods by using traditional, sometimes obsolete, equipment that still responds effectively to the demands of small and medium-sized merchants.

-The environment that is lived here, familiar and welcoming, is governed by the love of a secular art, where the sharing of techniques and associated memories is done with joy and desire for continuity.
-The future brings some uncertainty in the face of inevitable progress, however, the desire to move on remains alive, defying the setbacks, the apprehension and the wear of men and machines.
+The atmosphere that prevails here, family-oriented and welcoming, is governed by the love for a centuries-old art, where the sharing of techniques and associated memories is done with joy and a desire for continuity.
+The future brings some uncertainties regarding the inevitable progress, however, the desire to move forward remains alive, challenging the difficulties, the apprehension and the wear of men and machines.

-This photographic work intends to document the soul of this space, filled with the daily life of Mr. Augusto, Mr. Ramos and Mr. Santos.
-In directing the eyes to his interior, it is my goal to highlight the heritage that houses, so as not to let the art produced there fall into oblivion.
+This photographic work aims to document the soul of this space, filled with the daily life of Mr. Augusto, Mr. Ramos and Mr. Santos.
+When directing one’s gaze inside, my goal is to highlight the heritage it houses, in order not to let the art produced there fall into oblivion.